-WSU system-wide will require proof of the COVID 19 vaccination for the 2021–2022 academic year for all students engaging in activities at a WSU campus or location.
+WSU system-wide will require proof of the COVID-19 vaccination for the 2021 and 2022 academic years for all students engaging in activities at a WSU campus or location.
 For more information, including exemptions, please visit Washington State University (wsu.edu).

 *If payment of the advanced tuition deposit, housing application and/or orientation registration creates financial hardship, please contact your admission counselor for details about deferring payments.

 Take a virtual tour of the beautiful WSU Pullman campus with Yazzmin Chavez, class of 2020.